programinglive/zettly/docs/reference/FOCUS_FEATURE.md

    - Clicks "Complete Focus" button
    - Sends POST request to `/focus/{id}/complete`
    - Focus is marked with `completed_at` timestamp
-   - Component resets to allow setting new focus
+   - Dialog automatically reopens with cleared fields, prompting the user to define the next focus

 4. **User deletes focus**
    - Clicks "Delete" button